-Anna Stanley is Assistant Professor at the University of Guelph in the Department of Geography, Environment and Geomatics.
+Anna Stanley is Adjunct Professor at the University of Guelph in the Department of Geography, Environment and Geomatics and Visiting Fellow (Environmental Justice and the Law), Faculty of laws at the University of Ottawa.
 Prior to Joining the university of Guelph she was faculty at the national university of Ireland, Galway on the west coast of Ireland.
 She has also held a number of visiting professorships including at York University and the University of Toronto.
 Her research focuses on the political economy of settler colonialism in Canada with specific reference to mining and mineral exploration, infrastructure development and toxic exposure.

 Assistant Professor, Department of Geography

 Faculty of Environmental StudiesVisiting Fellow, York University, FES

 Visiting Professor, Department of Geography and Program in Planning, University of Toronto

 Assistant Professor, Department of Geography, National University of Ireland, Galway.

 University of Guelph, Doctor of Philosophy in Geography

 Environmental Justice.
 International Library of Law and the Environment (Series)., In Press Chapter (reprint)Just Space or Spatial Justice?
 Difference, Discourse, and Environmental Justice.
 In Press, In Anna Grear (Ed.), Environmental Justice.
 International Library of Law and the Environment (Series).
 UK: Edward Elgar Publishing.